 There’s much more happening than we have room for, but below are a few key dates for your diary.
 Head to the Visit Wales events page for a full listing which also gives ideas for great places to eat and sleep during your trip.
 Visit Coach Buddy for information about parking in the area.
 For Cardiff events, there are coach drop-off and pick-up points in the city centre.
 The coach park can be found at Sophia Gardens.

-Please be aware that in 2020, they may be subject to cancellation due to Coronavirus (COVID-19).
+Please be aware that they may be subject to cancellation due to Coronavirus (COVID-19).
 Please check the organiser's web page directly for more information.

 Food and drink

 No foodie worth their salt should miss this celebration of top nosh.
 The South Wales market town of Abergavenny (Y Fenni) plays host to this highlight of the UK food calendar, serving up a rich menu of masterclasses by leading chefs, tastings galore, and stalls selling everything from cider to cheese, garnished with lots of street entertainment.
 Parking is usually provided in a field on the outskirts of town with a shuttlebus transporting visitors to the festival.